ShivamMadlani/GSoC_project_blog/_posts/2025-10-03-extending-kernel-support.md

 layout: single
 title: "Extending kernel support with Virtme-ng"
 date: 2025-10-03
-tags: [jekyll, tutorial, programming, web development]
 ---

 ## Introduction

+If you’re working in a virtualized environment or with Linux kernels and filesystems, you know how crucial it is to automate and validate tests to ensure things are working smoothly.
+That’s where **Virtme-ng** comes into play.

-In this blog post, I’ll walk you through a recent project I worked on, where I developed a [brief description of your project, e.g., "full-stack web application", "data analysis pipeline", "e-commerce site", etc.].
+In this blog post, I’ll walk you through a recent project I worked on, where I developed a virtualized testing framework for **CernVM-FS (Cern Virtual Machine File System)**.
 This post will give you a semi-technical overview of the steps I took, the tools I used, and the challenges I overcame.

 ### Table of Contents
 - [Project Overview](#project-overview)